 Maintains a Database of U.S. Arbitrators, Mediators and Experts

-To help increase the chances of being considered for nomination on ICC cases, please create a (free) profile on USCIB’s Arbitrator/Mediator/Expert Database, which can be found here.
+To help increase the chances of being considered for nomination on ICC cases, please create a (free) profile on USCIB’s Arbitrator/Mediator/Expert Database.

 This database is applicable for all U.S. citizens, wherever located, interested in being considered for ICC matters, and for any non-U.S. citizen professionals residing in the United States.

 Organizes Conferences, Seminars and Corporate Round-tables

 Working with ICC Conferences, SICANA and/or ICC North America, USCIB’s Arbitration Committee leaders assist in organizing conferences, seminars and corporate roundtables to educate the public about the different ICC dispute resolution services.
 The committee conducts regional briefings on the ICC arbitration system, and sponsor conferences for practitioners on current issues in international arbitration and ADR.
 The committee also co-sponsors international dispute resolution seminars with international dispute resolution institutions, bar associations, corporate counsel organizations, and potential users of arbitration and other forms of ADR.
 Finally, USCIB/ICC USA co-hosts with ICC U.S. based conferences on ICC dispute resolution services, including the ICC New York and Miami conferences.

 Acts as a referral source for parties seeking neutrals to serve in ICC arbitration proceedings